shoeffner/monty/02_VariablesAssignments/slides.md

 \note{
 - There are lots of useful math functions already implemented in Python.
-- Google for `python 3 math`.
+- Search the web for `python 3 math`.
 Do it now!
 - All functions listed there are available by calling `math.function(...)` after `import math`.